Roothulhu/Pwnomicon/docs/06-metasploit-framework.md

 **Type**

-The `Type` tag is the first level of segregation between the Metasploit modules.
-Looking at this field, we can tell what the piece of code for this module will accomplish.
-Some types are not directly usable like an exploit module but are present for structural and modular purposes.
+The **Type** tag categorizes Metasploit modules at the highest level.
+By examining this field, we can determine the module’s intended function.
+Some types—such as exploit modules—are not directly executable but exist for structural and organizational purposes.

-Below is a unified table with all possible module types, their descriptions, and whether they can be used directly as interactable modules (i.e., with `use <no.>`).
+The table below consolidates all possible module types, their descriptions, and indicates whether they can be directly interacted with (e.g., via **use <no.>**).

 | Type      | Description                                                                                   | Interactable |
 |-----------|-----------------------------------------------------------------------------------------------|--------------|